vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/tex.md

 - Superscript, use `^` to achieve
 - Subscript, use `_` to achieve
 - By default, superscript and subscript only apply to the next character.
-If you want to work with several consecutive characters, please enclose these characters in curly brackets `{}`.
+To work with several consecutive characters, please enclose these characters in curly brackets `{}`.

 #### Case